-The Freshman are our youngest students, and for many this is their first experience being away from a parent or caregiver.
-They spend lots of time in their home-base classroom, where students learn the fundamentals of being in school and making new friends.
+The Freshman (ages 2 ½ – 3) are our youngest students, and for many this is their first experience being away from a parent or caregiver.
+Students learn the fundamentals of being in school and making new friends and enjoy art, music, sensory and “make-believe” play.
 Class begins with a 10-minute “Circle Time” and the day includes concrete, developmentally-appropriate activities to help them begin learning letters, shapes, colors and numbers.

-Our Sophomore class is the stepping stone to Pre-K, where our three-year-olds expand their work with letters, numbers and basic math.
+Our Sophomore classes (age 3) are the stepping stones to Pre-K, where children expand their work with letters, numbers and basic math.
 They engage in fine motor skill development as a precursor to handwriting and begin to explore exciting concepts in science and social studies in an age-appropriate context.
-The class is designed to foster independence and creative thinking within a safe, warm and nurturing environment.
+The class is designed to foster independence and creative thinking while engaging in multi-sensory activities, music, art and imaginative play.

 Senior South Classroom

-The Senior South classroom, adjacent to Jellystone Park, shares a Pre-K curriculum with Senior North.
-This comprehensive program includes literacy, math, science, social studies, fine arts and music, balanced with ample time for free and imaginative play to encourage social and emotional growth.
-We utilize the Wilson Fundations Reading Program and the Building Blocks math program, endorsed by Bank Street Education Center, and other cutting-edge teaching methods.
+The Senior South class (age 4) shares a Pre-K curriculum with Senior North.
+This comprehensive program includes literacy, math, science, social studies and fine arts balanced with ample time for free and imaginative play to encourage social and emotional growth.
+We utilize the Wilson Fundations Reading Program and other cutting-edge teaching methods.
+While music is an integral part of the PSA curriculum, our Senior classes also enjoy a weekly formal music class with a visiting teacher from the Jam Cats program.

 Senior North Classroom